Creation Theology logo

 Having addressed the truth that transforms in the first part of Romans chapter six, Paul the Apostle continues with the practical application of the truth.
 The believer is called to serve God and His purposes and must present himself to God's calling.

 Paul asks the Roman believers, "What then?
 Shall we sin because we are not under law but under grace?
 Certainly not!
 Do you not know that to whom you present yourselves slaves to obey, you are that one's slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?"
 (Rom.
 6:15-16).
 Freedom in Christ is not freedom from being a slave, but rather freedom to choose to what or whom one is to be a slave to.
 Jesus Christ provides a separation from the dominion of sin in order that one may become a slave to God and thereby to His righteousness.
 The alternative is slavery to sin (and this unto death).
 This is a choice to be made.
-As Joshua said to the Israelites, "And if it seems evil to you to serve the LORD, choose for yourselves this day whom you will serve, whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell.
-But as for me and my house, we will serve the LORD" (Joshua 24:15).
-God had delivered the Israelites from bondage to Egypt and then they had a choice on whom to serve.
+As Joshua said to the Israelites, "And if it seems evil to you to serve the Lord, choose for yourselves this day whom you will serve, whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell.
+But as for me and my house, we will serve the Lord" (Joshua 24:15).
+God had delivered the Israelites from bondage to Egypt, and then they had a choice of whom to serve.

 As seen in the separating work of Christ, the rule or dominion of sin over a person has been broken by Christ when such a one comes to Him in faith.
 This is a work of God toward a believer.
 The believer has a part to play also, that being the presenting of himself to the master whom he will serve.
 The choice is sin or God.
 Apart from Christ, there was no choice.
 The unregenerate are in bondage to sin with no escape.
 With this bondage broken by Christ, one is free to choose his master.
 To that which he gives himself over to serve, that is what will rule over him.
 As Paul says, "whether of sin leading to death, or of obedience leading to righteousness."
 The call of God to join Him in His kingdom and to serve Him is not prevented by ability, for it is the work of Christ and His ability that enables one to come to God.
 The call of God is only rejected by those who choose to give themselves over to something else.